matbloch/coding_quickstarter/Python/testing-pytest.md

 [Tutorial](https://www.guru99.com/pytest-tutorial.html)

-- tests are free functions
+- tests can be free functions
-- test files start with `test_` prefix
-- pytest automatically discovers test by naming
+- `pytest ` automatically discovers test by naming  (see "Test Discovery")
 - regular asserts can be use

 **Minimal Test Setup**